 Oi!
 Oi! is a sub-genre of punk rock that originated in the United Kingdom in the late 1970s.The music and its associated subculture had the goal of bringing together punks, skinheads, and other disaffected working-class youth.
 It became a recognized genre in the latter part of the 1970s, emerging after the perceived commercialization of punk rock, and before the soon-to-dominate hardcore punk sound.
 It fused the sounds of early punk bands such as the Sex Pistols, the Ramones, the Clash, and the Jam with influences from 1960s British rock bands such as the Small Faces, and the Who, football chants, pub rock bands such as Dr. Feelgood, Eddie and the Hot Rods, and the 101ers, and glam rock bands such as Slade and Sweet.
 Although Oi! has come to be considered mainly a skinhead-oriented genre, the first Oi! bands were composed mostly of punk rockers and people who fit neither the skinhead nor punk label.
 See The Last Round Up.

-Post-Punk / No Wave Late 70’s music which helped to shape the direction of Punk Rock, Industrial, and New (or Nu) Wave music by rejecting genre limitations, incorporating Noise, dissonance, and atonality while often reflecting an abrasive, confrontational, and nihilistic world-view.
-See Darkest Before Dawn, The Hippy Campus, Stronger Than Dirt.
+Post-Punk / No Wave Late 70’s music which helped to shape the direction of Punk Rock, Industrial, and New (or Nu) Wave music by rejecting genre limitations, incorporating Noise, dissonance and atonality while often reflecting an abrasive, confrontational, and nihilistic world-view.
+See Bloodstains From The Grave, Darkest Before Dawn, The Hippy Campus, and Stronger Than Dirt.

 Post-Rock Post-rock is a form of experimental rock characterized by a focus on exploring textures and timbre over traditional rock song structures, chords, or riffs.
 Post-rock artists are often instrumental, typically combining rock instrumentation with electronics.
 The genre emerged within the indie and underground music scene of the 1980s and early 1990s.
 However, due to its abandonment of rock conventions, it often bears little resemblance musically to contemporary indie rock, borrowing instead from diverse sources including ambient music, electronica, jazz, krautrock, dub, and minimalist classical.
 See Fade To Yellow.